OulipianSummer/oulipiansummer.github.io/_posts/2024-09-02-changing-directions.md

 ---
 ## Oof

 In case you haven't noticed, things on this site have been pretty stale.
-After a roughly three month break and after finally deciding to shelve a long-suffering (and long in the tooth) Linux-based blog post series I was planning to write for a rainy day, I'm going to try and recommit myself to bringing this blog back to life one post at a time.
+After a roughly three month break I've decided to bring this blog back one post at a time.
+That begins, as all things do, with shelving old projects.
+Namely, I'm scrapping my long-suffering (and long in the tooth) Introduction to Linux series.
+I still like the idea of a "choose your own adventure" style blog post series for total newcomers to Linux, but I think the scale of this thing really got out of hand.
+In the meantime, I'm letting it take a well deserved nap in a new folder I called "retired".

 ## What's New